periph/gohci/README.md

 All I wanted was to run `go test` on a Raspberry Pi on both Pull Requests and Push on `master`.

-The result is the bare bone essence of a Continuous Integration service.
+The result is the distilled essence of a Continuous Integration service.

 ## Design